Eight film directors will be considered whose films have been variously concerned with the art of painting.

-All five of the below developed an interest in painting at an early age two of who went on to study it—Jarman at the Slade, Greenaway at Walthamstow College of Art.
-Russell studied photography at Walthamstow Technical College and though mostly associated with his numerous biopics about classical music composer also made three films about painters for the BBC in the 1960s.
+Five of the below developed an interest in painting at an early age two of who went on to study it—Jarman at the Slade, Greenaway at Walthamstow College of Art.
+Russell studied photography at Walthamstow Technical College and though mostly associated with his numerous biopics about classical music composer also made a total of eight films about painters for the BBC in the ten-year period from 1957-1967.
 And while it may be surprising that Tarkovsky, Jarman and Greenaway made only a handful of painters biopics between them, their films are replete with painterly images and the use of actual paintings, for example Pieter Brueghel the Elder’s Hunters in the Snow from Solaris (1972).
-A sixth director is added right at the end for the sake of completion.

 Andrei Tarkovsky (1932-1986)

 Andrei Rublev (1966)

 The nine-minute epilogue with a choral background by Russian composer Vyacheslav Ovchinnikov shows a sequence of details of several of Rublev’s actual icons and is the only part of the film in colour.
 The first and last few minutes in particular with their dissolves, pans and extreme close ups lend Rublev’s paintings an almost abstract quality.
 The epilogue itself thereby becomes a sort of triptych, its more ‘medieval’ middle section framed by a modernist beginning and end.
 The icons shown in order are: